bbatsov/metaredux/_posts/2019-12-31-reduce-summarize-year-2019.md

 ## Open Source Work

 I think I've had a good year on the OSS front.
-My focus (again) was mostly on RuboCop, CIDER and nREP.
+My focus (again) was mostly on RuboCop, CIDER and nREPL.
 All of them got to important milestones in 2019.
 I'm especially proud with the work on nREPL, as the new version (a.k.a. `nrepl/nrepl`) has completely replaced the legacy `tools.nrepl` and brought a lot of improvements to both tool authors and end users.